 Are those warning signs really effective?
 In most cases, they aren’t.

 Just because a property owner puts up a warning sign doesn’t mean that they’re off the hook for any injuries sustained by people who are hurt on their land or in their building.
-If you’ve been injured due to a fall or some other incident on someone else’s property, it’s important to speak to a premises liability lawyer as soon as possible.
+If you’ve been injured due to a fall or some other incident on someone else’s property, it’s crucial to speak to a premises liability lawyer as soon as possible.

 At the law offices of Derek L. Hall, our legal team can examine your case and determine who might be liable for your injuries.
 We can also gather the evidence needed to prove your claim and fight for the compensation you deserve.